ITC-Tec21/STEAM-Videogame/game_design_doc.md

 Due to the fact that score isn't calculated by the time it takes for you to complete the level but rather the number of movements, the player will feel calm and at the same time concentrated and invested in what they're doing.

 # Technical
-In order for the game to simulate and verify circuits accurately, each one of them will be represented as a map in the following way:
+Circuit Specifications: A set o logical expressions that define the output of a circuit for each combination of inputs In order for the game to simulate and verify circuits accurately, each one of them will be represented as a map in the following way:
 - Nodes = logic gates
 - Edges = wires